Flavian Palace

-The Flavian Palace, normally known as the Domus Flavia, is part of the vast Palace of Domitian on the Palatine Hill in Rome.
-It was completed in 92 AD by Emperor Titus Flavius Domitianus, and attributed to his master architect, Rabirius.
+The Flavian Palace, commonly known as the Domus Flavia, forms part of the extensive Palace of Domitian on the Palatine Hill in Rome.
+It was completed in AD 92 by the emperor Domitian and is attributed to his architect Rabirius.

-The term Domus Flavia is a modern name for the northwestern section of the Palace where the bulk of the large "public" rooms for official business, entertaining and ceremony are concentrated.
-Domitian was the last of the Flavian dynasty, but the palace continued to be used by emperors with small modifications until the end of the empire.
+The term Domus Flavia is a modern designation for the northwestern section of the palace, where most of the large public rooms used for official business, entertainment and ceremony were concentrated.
+Although Domitian was the last emperor of the Flavian dynasty, the palace continued to be used, with modifications, until the end of the Roman Empire.

-It is connected to the domestic wing to the southeast, the Domus Augustana, a name which in antiquity may have applied to the whole of the palace.
+It is connected to the domestic wing to the southeast, the Domus Augustana, a name which in antiquity may have applied to the palace as a whole.